MrLawrenceAwe/report-generator-api/README.md

 ```

 - Streams progress and saves `clients/cli/generated_reports/Supply chain resilience in 2025 report.md`.
-- Send a matching JSON body directly to `/generate_report` when you want to call it from another client.
+- Save the streamed NDJSON (`--raw-stream run.ndjson`) or capture the CLI payload (`--payload-file`) whenever you want to reproduce a run later.

 ### Report with your outline